USEPA/CMAQ/DOCS/Release_Notes/asx_run_options.md

 # Air-Surface Exchange Option Updates

-**Author/P.O.C.:** [Ben Murphy](mailto:murphy.ben@epa.gov), Computational Exposure Division, U.S. EPA
+[Ben Murphy](mailto:murphy.ben@epa.gov), U.S. Environmental Protection Agency

 ## Brief Description
 Three minor updates were made to the options used by CMAQ to drive air-surface exchange processes.
-1) The option for diagnostic output of dry deposition velocities was added for species CB6 species IOLE, APIN, EPOX, and NAPH.
+1) The option for diagnostic output of dry deposition velocities was added for CB6 species IOLE, APIN, EPOX, and NAPH.
-2) Specification of MEDIACONC output from the previous day was corrected in the default runscripts.
+2) Specification of MEDIACONC output from the previous day was corrected in the default run scripts.
 3) The calculation of land-water fraction was updated to correctly consider grid cells that are entirely snow/ice.

 ## Significance and Impact
 1) Dry deposition velocties are now output for these species.
-2) CMAQ will correctly initialize the model with the Soil properties from the previous midnight rather than starting from clean conditions.
+2) CMAQ will correctly initialize the model with the soil properties from the previous midnight rather than starting from clean conditions.
 3) Grid cell areas covered in snow/ice will no longer count as water, thereby avoiding instabilities in the algorithm that requires normalizing by the land area fraction.